chef/chef-web-docs/content/windows.md

 ## Windows Cookbooks

-Some of the most popular Chef-maintained cookbooks that contain custom resources useful when configuring machines running Microsoft Windows are listed below:
+Some of the most popular Chef-maintained cookbooks that contain custom resources useful when configuring machines running Windows are listed below:

 <table>